 All ingredients that can be certified Fair Trade, are.
 There is currently no international fair trade standard regarding milk, sea salt and a few other ingredients that we source.
 In this case, we work closely with our chocolatiers to ensure these ingredients are sourced from sustainable suppliers.

 Yes!
-Our truffle wrappers and quinoa pouches are commercially compostable!
+Our truffle wrappers are commercially compostable!
 They are mostly derived from eucalyptus and birch.
 To find an appropriate facility in your area, go to FindAComposter.com.
 Our packaging is not suitable for backyard composting at this time.

 Our natural flavors are made with plant extracts, which contain no regulated allergens, GMOs, or artificial flavors.
 The natural flavor is extracted from spices, fruits, fruit juices, vegetables, vegetable juices, herb, bark, buds, roots or leaves.